 3. Repair It.

-If the break is at a welded joint, you must also remove areas of the old weld bead to ensure complete penetration into the base metal.
+If your break is at a welded joint, you also need to remove some of the old weld beads to guarantee complete penetration into the base metal.

-Mild steel is the easiest material to repair.
-Simply prepare the metal as we discussed in the metal cleaning and preparation section and the weld may then be completed with any of the arc welding processes.
+Mild steel is by far the easiest material to repair.
+Simply prepare the metal as we discussed on the topic of metal cleaning and preparation, and you should be able to finish the weld using any of the arc welding processes.

-Otherwise, use an oxyacetylene or oxypropane rosebud or heating tip.
-Temperature crayons that melt at specific temperatures are available for marking metals for preheating.
+If that is not possible, use an oxyacetylene or oxypropane rosebud or heating tip.
+There are goodies like temperature crayons that melt at certain temperatures which can be used to mark your metals preheating temperature.

-Post-weld heating and penning may also be required to dissipate stress while the part returns to ambient temperature at a controlled rate—this will further reduce the chance of cracking.
+Post-weld heat and penning may also be necessary to relieve some stress while allowing the part to return to ambient temperature at a controlled rate to further reduce the risk of cracking.

-Some filler metals are multipurpose and can be used on more than one alloy.
-Consult the manufacturer’s recommendations or ask a professional at a welding supplier.
+Some filler metals have multi-application usage on more than one alloy.
+Look for recommendations from the manufacturer or a professional at the welding supply shop.

-Stainless steel also comes in numerous alloys, and it is important to match the filler metal with the base metal.
-Do not clean stainless steel with a wire brush, as the mild steel wires may contaminate the base metal.
-Instead, use a flap wheel, emery cloth, or an abrasive pad.
+Stainless steel comes in allotments, so be sure to pick the right filler metal for the base metal.
+Do not clean stainless steel with a wire brush because mild steel wire will contaminate your base metal.
+Bring a flap wheel, emery cloth or abrasive pad for cleaning.

 FAQs